• Skip to main content

 • Inflammation in your gums

 As mentioned before, prediabetes is a silent condition, so getting a checkup is important in early detection and diagnosis.
 If left untreated, other systems in your body will be affected.
-If there is concern, your doctor will perform the following tests, to see if the insulin in your body is doing what it should.
+If there is concern, your provider will perform the following tests, to see if the insulin in your body is doing what it should.
 These tests include:

 1. A fasting blood glucose test: This test measures your blood sugar before you eat, and after you drink something sugary.